Dogs are usually considered great, friendly and playful family pets. Occasionally, dog bite injuries happen.

 Prevent a dog bite by following these simple tips.

 This rule does not depend on the owner’s prior knowledge or the dog’s behavioral history.
-Instead, it focusses on the owner’s failure to exercise reasonable care and caution to prevent the dog from causing an injury.
+Instead, it focuses on the owner’s failure to exercise reasonable care and caution to prevent the dog from causing an injury.

 The negligence rule is often used for compensation in many cases against dog’s and their owners.
 This rule could extend to injuries caused by the dog jumping on a person and knocking them over, causing injury.